-The CSE program has reciprocating agreements regarding the enforcement of child support with 10 countries: Australia, Canada, Czech Republic, Ireland, Netherlands, Norway, Poland, Portugal, Slovak Republic, and Switzerland.
+11 The CSE program has reciprocating agreements regarding the enforcement of child support with 15 countries: Australia, Canada, Czech Republic, El Salvador, Finland, Hungary, Ireland, Netherlands, Norway, Poland, Portugal, Slovak Republic, Switzerland, the United Kingdom of Great Britain, and Northern Ireland.

-P.L.
-109-171 stipulates that the 90% federal matching rate for laboratory costs associated with paternity establishment is to be reduced to 66% beginning October 1, 2006.
+12 P.L.
+109-171 stipulated that the 90% federal matching rate for laboratory costs associated with paternity establishment would be reduced to 66% beginning October 1, 2006.

-The CSE incentive payment - which is based in part on five performance measures related to establishment of paternity and child support orders, collection of current and past-due child support payments, and cost-effectiveness - was statutorily set by P.L.
+13 The CSE incentive payment-which is based in part on five performance measures related to establishment of paternity and child support orders, collection of current and past-due child support payments, and cost-effectiveness-was statutorily set by P.L.
 105-200.
 In the aggregate, incentive payments to states may not exceed \$458 million for FY2006, \$471 million for FY2007, and \$483 million for FY2008 (to be increased for inflation in years thereafter).

-P.L.
-109-171, effective October 1, 2007, prohibits federal matching of state expenditure of federal CSE incentive payments.
-This means that CSE incentive payments that are received by states and reinvested in the CSE program are not eligible for federal reimbursement.
+14 P.L.
+109-171, effective October 1, 2007, prohibits federal matching of state expenditure of federal CSE incentive (continued...)